tomaswolf/gerrit-gitblit-plugin/README.md

 * GitBlit 1.6.x switched to the [pegdown](https://github.com/sirthias/pegdown) [markdown](https://en.wikipedia.org/wiki/Markdown)
   parser.
 That caused me some headache because Gerrit versions smaller than 2.11 include a version of pegdown that is too old for
   GitBlit.

+The [official version of GitBlit](https://gerrit.googlesource.com/plugins/gitblit/+/refs/heads/master) has now included most of those improvements and run on a plain GitBlit 1.7.1 version.

 # Installation